XML on the Web Has Failed

 There's one more piece to this puzzle: client software.
 Remember those wonderful "off-the-shelf" libraries that are supposed to reject ill-formed XML documents?
 After all, "draconian error handling" is one of the fundamental principles of XML.
 Since determining the actual character encoding of an XML document is a prerequisite for determining its well-formedness, you would think that every XML parser on Earth supported RFC 3023.

-the Content-Type header to determine the character encoding.
+don't look at the Content-Type header to determine the character encoding.
+So they

-So they all get it wrong in the case where the feed is served
+all get it wrong in the case where the feed is served as

 Which is the case 90% of the time.
 Well, 89%, but who's counting?

 Postel's Law was defined in RFC 793 as "be conservative in what you do, be liberal in what you accept from others."

 The first part of Postel's Law applies to XML.
 Publishers are responsible for generating well-formed XML.
 But think about what that actually requires.
 Think about Blogger, generating a feed, and moving it to an unknown server that's not under Blogger's control.
 If publishers want to be strict in what they produce, and they want or need to publish feeds as static files, then they need to programmatically ensure that the feeds will still be valid if they were later served as text/xml.

 In other words, publishing systems need to encode all of their feeds as us-ascii.
 (They could use character entities to represent non-ASCII characters, but what a cost!
 4-8 bytes per character, instead of 1.
 That's some serious bloat.)
 So much for the promise of being able to use any character encoding you want.